> A.L. Lloyd > Songs > The Banks of the Condamine

 Trevor Lucas and Sandy Denny’s group Fotheringay’s arrangement of Banks of the Nile is probably based on this earlier version, as the tune differs slightly from that used by other UK folk acts, e.g. the Young Tradition.

-Martyn Wyndham-Read and Maggie Goodall sang The Banks of the Condamine on Wyndham-Read’s LP Across the Line.
+Martyn Wyndham-Read and Maggie Goodall sang The Banks of the Condamine in 1986 on Wyndham-Read’s LP Across the Line.
 They were accompanied by Martin Carthy on acoustic guitar, John Kirkpatrick on concertina and Phil Beer on fiddle.

 Lyrics